-The best way to install it is vertical, with the product going up, so you have a filled or empty pipe.
+The best way to install it is vertical, with the product going up, we have a filled or empty pipe.
 Half-filled pipes can cause measuring problems for the electromagnetic flow meter.
-Of course, you can install it horizontally, as long as you avoid half-filled pipes.
+Of course, wecan install it horizontally, as long as you avoid half-filled pipes.

 Moreover, high temps in your process mean that we should install the device upside down.
 Again, some devices claim that they can skip this bit, but typically you need at least five times the meter size before the meter and two times after.
 This point can vary, so follow the recommendations in the manual from the vendor.

 And finally, some applications need ground rings, but for others, the ground electrode will suffice.
 You definitely need good grounding, but we need to cover this topic carefully, so let’s save it for another article.